Since the release of the SNES classic, you might say we’ve been experiencing a state of nostalgia we thought we might never experience again.

 Size doesn’t matter, or so they say, but what does matter is fun, and this game definitely got it right.

-Starring Buster Bunny (essentially a younger version of Bugs Bunny), it expanded on the fast pace 2D scrolling-style game play that made games like Mario and Sonic such successful titles, but with it’s own tweaks to give the series a unique feel.
+Starring Buster Bunny (essentially a younger version of Bugs Bunny), it expanded on the fast pace 2D scrolling-style game play that made games like Mario and Sonic such successful titles, but with its own tweaks to give the series a unique feel.

-The icing on the cake for this game was it’s dash mechanic.
-For those unfortunate enough to have not played this, it essentially turns you into Sonic, but with the added bonus of running up almost any terrain (vertical walls, hills, CEILINGS!!) defying any and all of the laws of gravity; physics need not apply here.
+The icing on the cake for this game was its dash mechanic.
+For those unfortunate enough to have not played this, it essentially turns you into Sonic, but with the added bonus of running up almost any terrain (vertical walls, hills, CEILINGS!!) defying any and all of the laws of gravity – physics need not apply here.

 Your typical gamer wouldn’t have thought much of a game presented as such, but those of us who took a chance one Friday night at the local blockbuster were in for a pleasant surprise.

-PS. the soundtrack was awesome.
+PS. the soundtrack is LIT.

 3. The Great Circus Mystery starring Mickey & Minnie

-A lot of folks have never even heard of this game, and that’s a shame, if not a tragedy.
+A lot of folks have never even heard of this game, and that’s a shame, if not a got-damn tragedy.

 The only noticeable drawback for this game was that it wasn’t quite long enough – not to mention it wasn’t all that difficult to beat once you get the hang of the controls, but one has to consider the target audience at the time.

-Regardless of the game’s relatively few shortcomings, it is one that is given less recognition than it likely deserves and one to revisit, or check out for the first time – they even remade it for Game Boy Advance some years ago.
+Regardless of the game’s relatively few shortcomings, it is one that is given less recognition than it likely deserves and one to revisit, or check out for the first time.
+They even remade it for Game Boy Advance some years ago.